wcdeich4/SignalR_MVC_ASPNET_Core/README.md

 # SignalR_MVC_ASPNET_Core
-.NET MVC SignalR ASP.NET Core demo
+This is a demo of MVC ASP.NET Core with SignalR that can be used in Linux